hpc-carpentry/hpc-carpentry.github.io/_posts/2018/09/2018-09-25-my-carpentries-pathway.md

 the community, and can mentor people who feel as tentative now as I once did.

 The Carpentries is a great, global movement, and there really is [a role and a place](https://carpentries.org/volunteer) for anyone who wants to take part.
+While I am leaving the Carpentries staff soon for a new role at a university, I still plan to remain part of this community, to teach workshops, to organise locally, and to continue to advocate for the Carpentries wherever and whenever I can.

 You belong in the Carpentries!
 [Why not share your pathway?](https://carpentries.typeform.com/to/akjfDR)